mdasifahamed/Walletoo--A--MultiSig--Wallet---Platform-Dapp/README.md

 The contracts make use of various modifiers to ensure that only authorized actions can be performed.
 Both contracts are designed to be interacted with primarily by external accounts `(EOAs)` and not `other contracts`.
 In summary, the `WalletFactory` contract acts as a factory for creating `multisignature wallets` `Wallet contracts` with specified criteria, while the `Wallet` contract manages `users`, `handles transaction requests`, and implements a `voting system` for executing requests.

+## Language And Tools Used

+1. `Solidity` For Contract Developing And Custom Libray Writting For The Contracts.
+2. `Hardhat` For Testing Contracts And  As Development Framework.
+3. `Openzepplin-Contracts` Package For Using `IERC20` Which Has Been Used For `ERC20` Token Handeling.